 In 2009, Spector was convicted of second-degree murder in the 2003 shooting death of actress Lana Clarkson in his Alhambra, California home.
 He is serving a prison sentence of 19 years to life.

 Phil Spector Tickets

-Phil Spector tickets aren't on sale currently.
+There are no Phil Spector tickets on sale at the moment.
 Why not subscribe to the Phil Spector Tickets RSS feed to be first in line when Phil Spector gig tickets are available?

 Rachelle Spector believes new HBO TV movie clearly proves the producer is innocent